redixin/rally-ci/README.rst

     $ cd ~/sources/rally-ci # cd to rally-ci sources on your system
     $ docker build -t myrally .
-    $ mkdir ~/rally-ci # create a volume-directory
+    $ mkdir ~/rally-ci-volume # create a volume-directory

 Run in simulation mode
 **********************

 ::

-    $ cd ~/rally-ci
+    $ cd ~/rally-ci-volume
     $ ln -s /etc/rally-ci/simulation-config.yaml config.yaml
-    $ docker run -p 10022:22 -p 10080:80 -v ~/rally-ci:/home/rally rallyforge/rally-ci
+    $ docker run -p 10022:22 -p 10080:80 -v $HOME/rally-ci-volume:/home/rally rallyforge/rally-ci

-Now you can point your browser to http://localhost:10080/ and see a real time status of service.
+Now you can point your browser to http://localhost:10080/ and see a real time status of the service.

 Run in production mode